How Often Should Kids Get Dental Checkups?

 So, how often should kids get dental checkups and cleanings?
 For most children, every six months is ideal.
 These routine visits help prevent cavities, monitor development, and build lifelong healthy habits.

 Starting dental care early and staying consistent can make a powerful difference in your child’s oral health and confidence.
-At Ripon Dental, we are proud to partner with families in protecting growing smiles and helping children enjoy a lifetime of healthy teeth.
+At Ripon Dental, we are proud to partner with families to protect growing smiles and help children enjoy a lifetime of healthy teeth.

 Get Directions